The-Elite-Task-Force/EZ-CV/README.md

 - You can self-host the application in less than 30 seconds.
 - **Available in multiple languages**.
 - Use your email address (or a throw-away address, no problem) to create an account.
-- You can also sign in with your GitHub or Google account, and even set up two-factor authentication for extra security.
+- You can also sign in with your GitHub, Google and Microsoft account, and even set up two-factor authentication for extra security.
 - Create as many resumes as you like under a single account, optimising each resume for every job application based on its description for a higher ATS score.
 - **Bring your own OpenAI API key** and unlock features such as improving your writing, fixing spelling and grammar or changing the tone of your text in one-click.
 - Translate your resume into any language using ChatGPT and import it back for easier editing.